ececmk/redux-basics/README.md

 The reducer function must return a certain output, meaning that it must return a new state object.
 Therefore, a reducer function should be a pure function, which basically means that the same values for inputs should always produce exactly the same output.
 Additionally, there should be no side effects inside that function.

 !!!
 A reducer should really just be a function that takes the given input which provided by Redux and then produces the expected output; a new state object.

+## Methods:

+### createStore(reducer, [preloadedState], [enhancer]):
+This method is used to create a new Redux store.
+It takes in a reducer function as its first argument, which is responsible for updating the state based on actions dispatched to the store.
+The preloadedState parameter is optional and allows you to initialize the state of the store.
+The enhancer parameter is also optional and is used to enhance the store with third-party capabilities, such as middleware.

+### getState():
+"getState()" is a method available on the store created with "createStore()".
+It retrieves the latest snapshot of the state after it has been updated.

+### subscribe():
+This method is used to subscribe a listener function to the Redux store.
+Whenever the state of the store changes, the listener function will be called.
+This is typically used to update the UI in response to state changes.

+### dispatch(action):
+This method is used to dispatch an action to the Redux store.
+The action parameter is an object that describes the action to be performed, such as adding an item to a list or updating a user's profile.
+When an action is dispatched, it is passed to the reducer function, which updates the state of the store accordingly.
+Once the state is updated, the subscribed listeners are notified and the UI is updated accordingly.